wellingguzman/wellingguzman.com/public/hire-me.md

 Solving technical problem do not need to be attached to a set of tools or languages.

 I may be helpful in some area that I have worked on the past.
-I have had the opportunity to work with NodeJS, Docker, Java, Consuming APIs with Android or iOS/Cocoa Framework (Objective-C), C/C++, Postgres, MongoDB, Redis, Visual FoxPro and Microsoft Windows.
+I have had the opportunity to work with Node.js, Docker, Java, Swing toolkit, Consuming APIs with Android or iOS/Cocoa Framework (Objective-C), C/C++, PostgreSQL, MongoDB, Redis, Visual FoxPro and Microsoft Windows.

 Feel free to get in touch via [email](&#109;&#097;&#105;&#108;&#116;&#111;:&#104;&#105;&#114;&#101;&#064;&#119;&#101;&#108;&#108;&#105;&#110;&#103;&#103;&#117;&#122;&#109;&#097;&#110;&#046;&#099;&#111;&#109;), [Twitter](https://twitter.com/WellingGuzman) or [LinkedIn](https://linkedin.com/in/wellingguzman).